ignatandrei/MicroservicesPortChooser/README.md

 # MicroservicesPortChooser
 If you have multiple microservices and do not know how to choose a port, generate same static port number every time for the name of the application

+Also, you can have a list of the microservices and their ports.

 ## Demo

 https://microservicesportchooser.azurewebsites.net/